OBJECTIVES/DESCRIPTION OF EDUCATIONAL ROTATION.

 REQUIRED READINGS.
 Students are required to read "Basic Ophthalmology" as well as review lectures and videos on http://www.ophthobook.com.

 OTHER REQUIREMENTS.
 None.

 HOW ARE STUDENTS EVALUATED?
-The student's evaluation will be based on performance mainly on outpatient experiences.
+The student's evaluation will be based on performance mainly on outpatient experiences and a written examination at the end of the rotation.
 This evaluation will reflect not only his/her fund of knowledge, ability to gather and synthesize information, but also his/her motivation, work habits, and interpersonal skills.